Obdelrahim/Monday-League/README.md

-# MondayLeague (Currently building a gas station and a McDonalds)
+# Monday League (Currently building a gas station and a McDonalds)
 ---
 ## Table of Contents
 ### 1. [About](#About)